 The next few months, I tried to forget about radio.
 I was occupied with church, school, and of course, helping out on the farm.
 I was also praying about my future and trying out for the JV basketball team at Hatley.
 Although enthusiastic and six-feet-tall, I barely made second string.
 The coach said I was over-anxious on the court, and frequently I jumped into the free-throw lane too soon, always causing a penalty.

 Then one night on our home court, I was warming the bench in a close game.
 Coach Tubb yelled to his assistant, “Give me some muscle.”
-After pointing to my chest, making sure he was motioning me, I sprinted onto the court; me Number 18 in Blue and Gold representing the Hatley Tigers in a contested game of basketball.
-I surprised everyone (myself included) laying in six points, in a game we won against rival Greenwood Springs.
+After pointing to my chest, I sprinted onto the court; me Number 18 in Blue and Gold representing the Hatley Tigers in a contested game of basketball.
+In the ten minutes or so I was on the court, I surprised everyone (myself included) laying in six points, in the game we won against rival Greenwood Springs.
 I wondered to myself if I did that . . . what else was possible?

 As a member of the 4-H Club and Future Farmers of America, I did well in oratory competition and was in a few plays.
 In the first eight years of school, I had made excellent grades, now they were just average.